 - The Doe Green pilot Coal Bed Methane (“CBM”) site continues to produce gas and generate electricity.
 All three production wells, each of which is testing a separate seam, demonstrate that gas is flowing from the seams.

-As of 2017 this site was operated by Ineos Shale.
+As of 2017 this site was operated by Ineos.

 - Stephen Bowler CEO since 2015 and previously chief financial officer.
 Steve started his career at Touche Ross, now Deloitte, where he qualified as a chartered accountant.

 - Francis Gugen - Non-executive chairman.
 Francis is a founder and non-executive chairman with over 30 years of oil and gas industry experience.
-Holds a 13.4% shareholding in IGas
+Previously held a 13.4% shareholding in IGas

 - Robin Pinchbeck - appointed non-executive director July 2012.
 Pinchbeck began his career at BP where he held various management roles over two decades.
 He was CEO of operations services and then group director of strategy at Petrofac.